Russia-Ukraine War: What to know on Russia's war in Ukraine

 SANCTIONS ON RUSSIA

+The wave of global sanctions on Russia could have devastating consequences for energy and grain importers.
+Russia is a leading exporter of grains and a major supplier of crude oil, metals, wood and plastics.

-More businesses are suspending operations in Russia due to sanctions, including Apple, Mercedes-Benz, BP, Volkswagen, clothing retailer H&M and furnishings store IKEA, affecting thousands of employees and millions of customers throughout the country.
+More companies are suspending operations in Russia, including Apple, Mercedes-Benz, BP, Volkswagen, clothing retailer H&M and furnishings store IKEA.

-Sanctions also threaten ultra-wealthy Russians who own properties across Europe.
-Britain slapped sanctions on two more Russians, who are worth a combined $19 billion, for their links to the Kremlin.

-The U.S. State Department is also imposing visa bans on 19 Russian oligarchs and dozens of their family members and associates.
+Spain’s Teatro Real, one of Europe’s major opera houses, said it is canceling a set of upcoming performances by Russia’s Bolshoi Ballet.

+And the BBC said Friday that it was temporarily stopping the work of all its journalists and support staff in Russia while it assessed the implications of a new law criminalizing the intentional spreading of what Russia deems to be “fake” reports about the war.

 Follow the AP’s coverage of the war between Russia and Ukraine: https://apnews.com/hub/russia-ukraine